stereobooster/zipper/Readme.md

 - LCRSZipper
   - hide implementation details (`children`, `loop`)
   - Expression vs Zipper types
-  - BUG: left-edge of focus is wrong color
-  - do memoization if there is no loop
-  - it doesn't show original tree
-- "Jump" button - derivate until number of steps change 1 -> N, N -> 1
-- Improve parsing error messages
 - refactor shared variables (`mems`, `memoInput`, `treeCompaction`)
-- Tree compaction
-  - document and test
 - `ign` doesn't work inside `lex`
-- `alt(["\n", "\r\n"])` ambigious, because second treated as set, not as consequence
+- `alt(["\n", "\r\n"])` ambigious, because second treated as set, not as sequence
 - `Warning: no value for width of non-ASCII character 207.
 Falling back to width of space character`
 - Kleene plus and other quantifiers
-- Compact display of grammar
-  - Collapse `lex` nodes on click
-  - Semi-transparent `ign` nodes
 - Ignore consequent space without parsing?
-- Problem of disappering zippers in PwZ vizualization
-  - [Shared Packed Parse Forest](https://lark-parser.readthedocs.io/en/latest/_static/sppf/sppf.html) vs list of zippers
 - Fix display "Zipper + tree"
   - need to change order in which nodes (and edges ?) are printed out.
 Topological sort?
-- BUG: Zipper for a "cycled tree" in "LCRS tree" mode - sometimes draws double edges
-- Mention combinatorial species
 - refactor list vizualization to use the same viz as tree
   - `[React Archer] Could not find target element!
 Not drawing the arrow.`
+- BUG: Zipper for a "cycled tree" in "LCRS tree" mode - sometimes draws double edges
+  - but this problem is fixed in LCRS tree implementation
+- Mention combinatorial species

 ## Other